chaseofthejungle/intro-to-vdi/README.md

 ## 4. <a name="industry">VDI by Industry</a>

-*Some popular industry uses of VDI include:*
+*Some particular industry uses of VDI include:*

 * **Information Technology (IT) and Telecommunications:** Heavy centralized management and virtualization needs provide use cases for VDI.
 * **Banking, Financial Services, and Insurance (BFSI):** VDI is utilized for secure remote access and online banking services, as well as satisfying compliance standards for confidential data.